Genivia/ugrep/README.md

                   .tlz, .xz, .txz).

-           If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is used, unless recursive searches are specified which exam- ine the working directory.
+           If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is read, unless recursive searches are specified which exam- ine the working directory.

            If no FILE arguments are specified and one of the options -g,  -O,  -M,